SchneiderCode/PetaLibrary_Training/training.md

 ## Allocation Tiers

+{{0}}

 **TODO - Add a graphic here highlighting the differences between Active, Archive, Active + Archive, Acrhive+DR. Not necessarily as in-depth as the one provided in CURC's documentation.
 More of an infographic that provides a very high level overview.
 Maybe something like "Tier -> Common Use Case"**

+{{1}}
+Active Tier

+PetaLibrary active allocations are the most performant PetaLibrary tier (please note that performant is a relative term – our parallel scratch filesystem will outperform any PetaLibrary tier).
+The underlying hardware is configured to be suitable for direct compute access, and as such is accessible from all compute environments (Alpine, Blanca, Open OnDemand).

+{{2}}
+Archive Tier

+PetaLibrary archive allocations are configured to maximize data integrity over performance.
+As such, archive allocations are not accessible from compute nodes, but can be accessed interactively on login nodes.

+{{3}}
+Active + Archive Tier

+The PetaLibrary active+archive is a means of automatically replicating your data across our active and archive PetaLibrary tiers.
+Rather than purchase an active and archive allocation and synchronizing data between the two, you can purchase the active+archive tier, and we will manage the replication for you.
+With this type of allocation, you have full access to the active tier only, and we manage replicating data to the archive tier for you.

+{{4}}
+Archive + DR

+Although the Archive allocation tier is robust, all current allocations within this tier are hosted in a single location.
+In the event of a disaster at this location, we cannot guarantee the safety of this data.
+To add an extra layer of protection, we offer the Archive + DR (Disaster Recovery) tier.
+The Archive + DR tier offers the same benefits as the Archive tier in addition to a monthly backup of the data to an offsite location.
+The backup process and any needed restoration efforts will be managed entirely by CURC staff.

+{{5}}
 <div style="display: flex; align-items:center; padding:1em; border-top: dashed 1px; border-bottom: dashed 1px; " >

   <img alt="Read the Docs Logo" src="img/RTD_Logo_Dark.svg" style="width:150px; margin-right:15px; background-color:white; border-radius:5px; padding:5px;">